 Warning messageThere is currently a suspension or adjustment to some of our activities due to COVID-19.
 For full details please visit our Activities in response to COVID-19 information page.

 As a Federal Government Agency working under the Department of Health, ARPANSA is committed to supporting the health and safety of all Australians.
 During this period, as the Government works to protect the community from the effects of the novel coronavirus (COVID-19), we are working to support our staff and all stakeholders as we do our part to reduce the spread.

 For up-to-date information and advice on COVID-19, please refer to the Department of Health website.

-- Regulatory activities will continue with the exception that the majority of on-site inspections have now been postponed.
+- Regulatory activities are continuing, with the exception that remote inspections have increased and some on-site inspections have been postponed.

-- Our Talk to a Scientist program will continue to be available via email and our website contact form.
-However, over the phone support will be unavailable until further notice.
+- Our Talk to a Scientist program continues to be available via email and our website contact form.
+However, phone support remains unavailable until further notice.

-- Our Australian Clinical Dosimetry Service (ACDS) has been temporarily suspended and staff will continue to work closely with hospitals to assess any urgent need for audit of radiotherapy machines.
+- Audit schedules and processes for our Australian Clinical Dosimetry Service (ACDS) have been adjusted with increased focus on remote auditing.
+Staff are continuing to work closely with hospitals to prioritise urgent requests for audits of radiotherapy machines.

-- Hire of radiation meters has been suspended until further notice.
+- Hire of radiation meters will remain unavailable until further notice.

-All other activities, including our Comprehensive Test Ban Treaty radionuclide monitoring system, medical permits, UV monitoring network and other radiation monitoring programs are planned to continue to operate as normal.
+Other activities, including our Comprehensive Test Ban Treaty radionuclide monitoring system, medical permits, UV monitoring network and other radiation monitoring programs continue to operate as normal.

 We will provide further updates to this advice as required.